crowbartools/agnostic-electron-communicator/README.md

     // Unregisters a remote-emitted event listener
     off(event: string, handler: (...args: any[]) => void, once?: boolean = false) : void;

     // Removes all event listeners.
-If `event` is specified only the listeners for that event are removed offAll(event?: string) : void;
+    // If `event` is specified only the listeners for that event are removed offAll(event?: string) : void;

+    // Emits an event to the remote side of the transport emit(event: string, data: any) : void;
 }
 ```